Questions and Answers-Career Technical Education

 - May an applicant submit for multiple projects?

 Yes, an applicant may apply for funds for one or more projects per site, and/or one or more projects per industry sector.
-Each project must be associated with only one of the fifteen CTE industry sectors recognized by the California Department of Education (CDE), and which pertain to courses with Career Technical Education California Educational Data System (CBEDS) codes as indicated in the Course Codes and Definitions - Table of Contents Career Technical Education Teaching Assignment Codes.
+Each project must be associated with only one of the fifteen Career Technical Education (CTE) industry sectors recognized by the California Department of Education (CDE), and which pertain to courses with CTE California Longitudinal Pupil Achievement Data System (CALPADS) codes as indicated in the CALPADS Code Sets.
+The CALPADS Code Sets file is located on the CALPADS System Documentation Web page (you will find the CALPADS Code Sets under the “CALPADS File Specifications [CFS]” heading; the document is in Microsoft Excel format).
 A project is considered a sector project.
 A list of the fifteen CDE approved sectors, and the pathways associated with each, is part of the Application Guidelines.

 Pathways within a sector may apply as separate applications but are not required to do so.